 I came to realize that the problem with Lee, wasn’t always Lee.
 It was everyone else who reacted negatively to what they perceived as an under-achieving, frustrated, and difficult young boy.

 It was not an easy haul but Lee did ultimately succeed.
 He went to a very challenging high school, did very well in his SAT’s, and graduated from college.
 Lee moved to Ketchum, Idaho after graduating.
 He started a chain of bagel stores in Ketchum and Boise, Bucking Bagel.
 He also found the woman he loved very much and I had never seen him happier and more fulfilled in his life.

 In the spring of 1995 when Lee was thirty, he began to complain that he was not feeling well.
 After months of seeing doctors and being misdiagnosed we found out in August that Lee had a malignant brain tumor that would ultimately take his life two and a half months later.
 He was hospitalized immediately and in that short concentrated time our family lived an eternity.

 As a family, we all decided that we wanted to do something to help others that would be a meaningful tribute to Lee’s life.
 We wanted something where a little bit of Lee would exist in those we were able to help.
 We could think of nothing more meaningful or appropriate than to be able to help those with learning disabilities.
 That is where the seed was planted that is now Lee Pesky Learning Center.

-LPLC opened its doors eighteen years ago in Boise, Idaho with two full time employees.
+LPLC opened its doors nineteen years ago in Boise, Idaho with two full time employees.
 Today there are 31 of the most dedicated people working at our centers in Boise, Hailey, and Caldwell.